Dynamical invariants of mapping torus categories: A family of endo-functors of

 First, define a bimodule over $\Om(\Tt_R)_{cdg}$ with values in $A_R$-modules by the formula

 Here, as before $q$ and $p$ are projections onto first and second factor respectively.
 Recall, the $R(\scrF)_R$ and $R(\scrF')_R$ are ``pseudo-complexes" of sheaves, i.e. graded sheaves whose $d^2$ is divisible by $q\in R$.
-See Definition \ref{defn:psdcx} and Subsection \ref{subsec:defoofom}.
-Tensor product is taken in each factor and hom-complex is as in ordinary complexes.
+See Definition \ref{defn:psdcx} and Section \ref{subsec:defoofom}.
+Tensor product is taken in each degree separately and hom-complex is as in ordinary complexes.
 Homomorphisms are over $\Om_{\Tt_R\times\Tt_R}$; hence, we obtain an $A_R$-module, which is flat by Lemma \ref{flatsub}.
-Denote the $A_R$-semi-flat bimodule defined by (\ref{eq:bigbimodR}) by $\scrG_{R}^{pre}$.(A pseudo-complex is $A_R$-semi-flat if it is flat over $A_R$ in each degree.
-Similarly, $A_R$-semi-flatness of a bimodule $\fM$ means each $\fM(L,L')$ is an $A_R$-semi-flat pseudo-complex, and the bimodule maps are $A_R$ linear.)
+Denote the $A_R$-semi-flat bimodule defined by (\ref{eq:bigbimodR}) by $\scrG_{R}^{pre}$ (A pseudo-complex is called $A_R$-semi-flat if it is flat over $A_R$ in each degree.
+Similarly, $A_R$-semi-flatness of a bimodule $\fM$ means each $\fM(L,L')$ is an $A_R$-semi-flat pseudo-complex, and the bimodule maps are $A_R$ linear.).
 The only subtlety with semi-flatness of \ref{eq:bigbimodR} is that it involves infinite products of flat $A_R$-modules.
-However, this does not cause a problem for the flatness of these infinite products can be shown explicitly, or alternatively one can use \cite[Theorem 2.1]{chase}.
+However, this does not cause a problem as the flatness of these infinite products can be shown explicitly, or alternatively one can use \cite[Theorem 2.1]{chase}.

 Similarly define a bimodule over $\Om(\Tt_0)_{dg}$ with values in $A$-modules by

 This bimodule is the restriction of the bimodule $\scrG_{R}^{pre}$ defined by (\ref{eq:bigbimodR}) to $q=0$.
 It is again $A$-semi-flat.
 Denote it by $\scrG^{pre}$.